adamsilver/fdpb/03-Book-A-Flight.md

 In a similar vein to picking dates, it makes sense to pick a seat&mdash;visually at least&mdash;in the context of where that seat is located.
 As a user I want to know where the seat is located so that I can choose an appropriate seat for me and my wife, for example.

 Up to now, we have just presented form fields in a simple manner.
-In this case, however, we can help visual users in particular by presenting the checkboxes as if they were seats on a plane.
-That is, laid in in rows.
+In this case, however, we can help visual users in particular by presenting the checkboxes as if they were seats on a plane, laid out in rows.

 How it might look: